JeremyChuaWX/geddit/README.md

 # Geddit

-A fourm web application in Go.
+A forum web application in Go.

 ## Features